All for Love (Timmy T album)

 All for Love is the second studio album from American singer Timmy T, released on March 24, 1992, by Quality Records label.
-The albums spawned three singles, "Over You", "Cry a Million Tears" and "Boats Against the Current", none of which achieved any success, although "Over You" was included in the soundtrack to the 1994 film The Raffle.
+The albums created three singles, "Over You", "Cry a Million Tears" and "Boats Against the Current", none of which achieved any success, although "Over You" was included in the soundtrack to the 1994 film The Raffle.

 The song "Boats Against the Current" is a cover of the song by Eric Carmen.